-The total payable of OOC to PGI eliminated during consolidation amounted to P66,730,713 as at December 31, 2012.
+The total payable of OOC to PGI eliminated during consolidation amounted to P166,861,236 and P66,730,713 as at December 31, 2013 and 2012, respectively.

 Management considers the carrying amounts of trade and other payables to be a reasonable approximation of their fair values, due to their short duration.